Welcome to today's edition of the Rush 24-7 podcast.

 Exactly.

-What do we do with a bunch of mensa members?
+What do we do with a bunch of Mensa members?

 I mean, are they going to do the daily job that maybe someone of not such a higher intelligence is able to do?

-And would they be ever met you ever met a Mensa member?
+Have you ever met a Mensa member?

 No, I haven't.